How to apply to take part in government - and EU - funded low-carbon energy innovation projects.

 DECC launched a competition to assess the performance of advanced thermal storage, which can be integrated with heat technologies to help balance peak loads to the grid.

 The competition closed to applicants in August 2012.
-Successful studies are to be invited to participate in a prototype demonstration (Phase 2) in spring 2013, with monitoring to take place over a 12-month period.
+Successful studies were invited to participate in a prototype demonstration (Phase 2) in spring 2013, with monitoring to take place over a 12-month period.

 Nuclear innovation: funding schemes